 Specifies the number of bits to use in creating keys.
 Takes two arguments: keytype (eihter "zsk" or "ksk") and size.
 A default value for this option can be set in algorithm policies as well as in policy classes or zone policies.
-If no policy is configured, the default is 1024 bits for DSA keys and 2048 for RSA.
+If no policy is configured, the default is 2048 bits for RSA keys.